Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-Comparing the effect of the viscous models on the perturbations, in the isotropic case, the fluting perturbation is damped, while in the \rs{switching}{anisotropic} case the kink perturbation is diminished, explaining why the \rs{fluting}{flute} instability appears more readily in the \rs{switching}{anisotropic} case (figure~\ref{fig:kink_ke-4}).
+Comparing the effect of the viscous models on the modes, in the isotropic case the fluting mode is damped, while in the anisotropic case the kink mode is diminished, explaining why the flute instability appears more readily in the anisotropic case (Figure~\ref{fig:kink_ke-4}).